-- Measure: Once you’ve understood your process problem, you need to outline how you’re going to observe the changes you make to it.
-Of course, with a data-driven approach, having good data is essential to the DMAIC process.
-As such, the purpose of the Measure phase is to establish your current process performance and what data you’ll be analysing.
-From there, you can use a data collection plan to monitor your performance as you make changes and to compare at the end of the project.
+Understand the problem?
+Great; let’s outline how you’re going to measure and observe the changes you make to it.
+The purpose of the Measure phase is to establish your existing process performance and determine which data you’ll analyse.
+(From there, you can use a data collection plan to monitor your performance as you make changes and to compare results at the end of the project.)

-- Analyse: You should now have a baseline of data that you can use to start making decisions about your process.
-As you might expect, the analyse phase is the perfect time to go through that data.
-Here, you and your team members will build a current process map using your data to understand where issues in your process begin.
-While some Six Sigma projects use more complicated tools for this, fishbone diagrams and Pareto charts are perfectly sufficient and commonly-used methods for conducting root cause analysis.
-Once you’ve identified several root causes, it’s time to involve your team.
-Have them vote to decide where the focus of your DMAIC process should be moving forward.
+You should now have a baseline of data that you can use to start making process-related decisions.
+Congrats!
+Welcome to the analyse phase, when you study that data.
+You and your team will build a current process map using the data to understand where the issues in your existing process began.
+(No need to use one of the complicated Six Sigma tools, either; fishbone diagrams and Pareto charts are perfectly sufficient, commonly used methods for conducting root cause analysis.)
+Once you’ve identified several root causes, involve your team to help determine the focus of your DMAIC process moving forward.

-- Improve: Finally, it’s time to start making actual improvements to your process.
-In the Improve phase, work with your team to find creative solutions that can be implemented and measured within the DMAIC process.
-At this point, brainstorming and having effective meetings are critical for your team.
-Once you have solutions in mind, you need to test, fail-proof and implement them.
-Plan-Do-Check-Act or ‘PDCA’ cycles are a common method for this, combined with Failure Mode and Effects Analysis, or ‘FMEA’, to anticipate possible issues.
-This information should be drawn up in a detailed implementation plan, which you can then use to guide the application of solutions in your processes.
+It’s time to start making actual process improvements.
+During the Improve phase, work with your team to find creative solutions to implement and measure.
+Brainstorming and having effective meetings are critical.
+Once you have solutions in mind, you’ll need to test, fail-proof and implement them.
+Plan-Do-Check-Act or ‘PDCA’ cycles are a common method for this, as is Failure Mode and Effects Analysis, or ‘FMEA’, to anticipate possible issues.
+Finally, create a detailed implementation plan to guide how you fix existing process issues.

-- Control: The last step in the DMAIC methodology can help you verify and sustain the success of your solutions for the future.
-In the Control phase, your team should create a monitoring and control plan to continually reassess the impacts of any implemented process changes.
-At the same time, you should create a response plan to act upon in the event that performance begins to fall again, and a new problem appears.
-Being able to look back on how improvements were conducted and what solutions were made can be an invaluable asset.
+The last step in DMAIC should help you verify and sustain the success of your solution.
+In the Control phase, your team creates – you guessed it – a control plan in order to continually reassess the impacts of implemented process changes.
+You should also create a response plan to act upon in the event that performance begins to fall again.
+Being able to look back on how you conducted improvements and which solutions you made can be invaluable.
 In these moments, having proper documentation and version control on the improvement process is vital.

 What are the advantages of DMAIC?

-This statistical approach to process improvement, along with other methodologies such as Kaizen, was vital to driving improvement in manufacturing in the 90s and 2000s.
-But how does DMAIC apply to other industries today?
+This statistical approach to identifying and solving root causes of problems – along with other methodologies like Kaizen – was vital to improvement in manufacturing in the ’90s and 2000s.

-DMAIC provides a standardised, structured framework for making change, and the clear 5-step approach keeps everyone abreast of every stage of the process.
-This enables you to produce documentation to summarise all decisions and progress made, so you can move seamlessly from step to step.
-And by having a definitive process, you can help guide teams in terms of what their current objectives are and where their work is headed.
+DMAIC’s standardised, five-step framework keeps everyone abreast of every stage of the process.
+By producing documentation to summarise all decisions and progress made, you can move seamlessly from step to step.
+And by having a definitive process, you can help guide teams in accordance with their current objectives.

-One of the best things about DMAIC is that it’s a highly repeatable process designed to be ongoing.
-The Control phase of the process necessitates that process owners continue to monitor the impacts of optimisation.
-With a data monitoring plan already in place, your new process data naturally forms the baseline for a new Measure phase.
-Your response plan could also dovetail into a new DMAIC process in the case of initial improvements failing to sustain performance.
-As such, the DMAIC methodology is able to continually identify problems or impacts on performance, with a method to immediately target those issues.
+Its fans love that DMAIC is iterative and ongoing: The Control phase of the process necessitates that process owners continue to monitor the impacts of optimisation.
+With that data monitoring plan in place, your new process data naturally forms the baseline for a new Measure phase.
+The DMAIC methodology is able to continually identify problems or impacts on business processes – plus a way to immediately target those issues.

 When should you use DMAIC?

-As such, it is not necessarily the go-to option for any issue or problem.
-If a process issue is identifiable, and a simple solution backed by compelling data is available, then a full DMAIC process may not be necessary.
+Keep in mind that it may not necessarily be the right option for your problem, industry and organisational culture.
+Easily identifiable process issues that have prospective simple solutions backed by compelling data mean a full DMAIC process may not be necessary.